Alyssa L. Muchaw, MA, LPC, ADHD-CCSP, NCC is currently accepting new clients for therapy/counseling services.

 or depression or behavior therapy with parent training for oppositional preschoolers and

-It is advised that you contact your insurance provider to inquire about your mental health benefits, in-network and out-of network.
+It is advised that you contact your insurance provider to inquire about your mental health benefits, and out-of network coverage.

 We will be happy to share evaluation results or recommendations with the childs primary care physician or other provider as requested by the parents and after a Release of Information form has been completed and signed.

 Yes.
-In most cases when seeking an evaluation the child should come to the first appointment, however, depending on what is needed they may or may not be involved in future appointments.
+In most cases when seeking an evaluation the child should be present for the first appointment, however, depending on what is needed they may or may not be involved in future appointments.

 Possibly .
 If you are meeting with our therapy provider for the first time, it may be recommended that only the parent(s) come to the first visit.
 This will allow sufficient private time for the parent(s) to share the reason for the visit and give the provider some background of the concerns.